eniac/otti/README.md

 Our script will generate a C-file from the dataset file including non-deterministic checks.
 We compile it with the Otti compiler, prove and verify it and print `Verification successful` and the total runtime. of each stage.
+Note that running indiviudal SGD datasets not from plmb is not supported at this time.

 # Directory structure